okeeffed/cheat-sheets/Drupal/Drupal-8.md

 If we create an article without the default settings, we can then use `saved as unpublished` from the save and publish dropdown.
 If content is not published, you'll be redirected to a login from a private browser and not allowed to use.

 On the right-hand side options, we can also edit things out of the box such as comments, the url path, author info, promotion options as well as the previously explored comment settings.
+Promotion options also allow you to deal with `sticky-at-top-of-list`.